 - Sometimes you want a peer-to-peer connection, which can be challenging in a small and rural state.
 The Lawyers Depression Project is a nationwide, grassroots initiative to provide a peer-to-peer network.
 Lawyers Depression Project

-- The Wyoming Professional Assistance Program (WPAP) offers Wyoming State Bar members an anonymous and confidential self-assessment service.
-The purpose of this service is to provide attorneys experiencing burnout, stress, depression, substance use issues or other mental health concerns a way to connect anonymously to support and services.
-To get confidential feedback and support from a licensed WPAP clinician, complete the brief online Self-Check Questionnaire.
-Once completed, a WPAP Clinician will review your Questionnaire and provide you with a personalized response.
-The response will include information, recommendations and options for next steps for connecting to support and resources, including options for mental health counseling.
+- The Wyoming Professional Assistance Program (WPAP) offers Wyoming State Bar members an anonymous and confidential self-assessment service to provide attorneys experiencing burnout, stress, depression, substance use issues or other mental health concerns a way to connect anonymously to support and services.
+Complete the brief online Self-Check Questionnaire.
+Then, a WPAP Clinician will review your Questionnaire and provide you with a confidential, personalized response including information, recommendations and options for connecting to support and resources.
 WPAP Self-Assessment Tool

 - In 2022, Governor Gordon and the Wyoming Department of Health launched their first mental health summit, raising awareness about mental health in Wyoming, including the high rates of suicide in Wyoming.
 Wyoming is now connected to 988, expanding suicide prevention resources in the state.
 If you or someone you know is experiencing suicidal thoughts, call the National Suicide Prevention Hotline by dialing 988, or text “WYO” to 741-741 for the Crisis text line.
 People can talk or text about anything: financial troubles, relationships, their sources of stress, relationships, depression, illness, and loneliness, to name a few.